Damages in IT projects, Soren Lauesen Home

 Large IT projects may be damaged in many ways, for instance large cost or schedule overruns, unsatisfied users, or disappointing business results.
 Sometimes the damages are so severe that the project is closed (complete failure).
 In this paper I report on findings in 5 large government projects in Denmark.
 I identified 36 causes of damage and offer 20 cures that might have prevented the damages.
 The most catastrophic project caused the government to delay 10,000 million$ of debt for years.

-Download latest report (pdf)
+Download version 9 (pdf)

-Download latest overview of data (xlsx)
+Download overview of data version 9 (xlsx)

 Pagaard, Christoffer: Master's thesis, 2017: Service-oriented architecture versus shared database